 This section reports on the 496 marketplace microloans enrolled through a product that finances customer purchases from the SoCalGas online utility marketplace.
-Microloans, per the GoGreen Home regulations, are limited to \$5,000 and are reported separately so as not to skew data presented for standard loans.
-Marketplace microloans launched in the third quarter of 2021 and were only available in SoCalGas territory, which means that only gas measures were available to finance during the reporting period.
-Since the end of Q2, Enervee, the SoCalGas Marketplace implementer, has temporarily paused offering new microloans and is expected to relaunch later this year.
+Microloans are limited to \$5,000 and are reported separately so as not to skew data presented for standard loans.
+They launched in the third quarter of 2021 and were only available in SoCalGas territory, which means that only gas measures were available to finance during the reporting period.
+At the end of Q2, Enervee, the SoCalGas Marketplace implementer, temporarily paused offering new microloans.
+Enervee relaunched its product on the SoCalGas Marketplace and launched on the Enervee marketplace serving Southern California Edison customers in March 2023.

-19. Total Annual Energy Savings and GHG Reductions - Q3 2021-Q2 2022
+20. Total Annual Energy Savings and GHG Reductions - Q3 2021-Q4 2022